From knowledge to solutions

 Who owns the ideas?

 Anyone who creatively contributes to the new idea is a (co)inventor.
-In projects with multiple partners it can be hard to define who can contributed "just enough"; there are good guidelines for example at the EU IP helpdesk and you can get advice from innovation advisor, VIS and FIA.
-In the end the questions is whether anyone could potentially sue you and win.
+In projects with multiple partners it can be hard to define who has contributed "just enough"; there are good guidelines for example at the European IP helpdesk and you can get advice from innovation advisor, VIS and FIA.

-The employer invention act dictates that the employer in principle owns 100% of the IPR generated by their reserachers, but UiB returns rights so that inventors share 33%, VIS gets 33% and UiB 33%.
+The Norwegian employer invention act (Lovdata) states that the employer owns 100% of the intellectual property generated by their researchers.
+Howerver, UiB returns these rights so that inventors share 33%, VIS gets 33% and UiB 33%.
 If there are inventors with multiple employers (such as HUS+UiB) the parties have to agree how to split the IPR (and costs).
 Sometimes it is obivous that the innovation is linked to just one employment, but such cases are handled individually.
-If you are a co-inventor at a patent filed through another partner/TTO, please contact your innovation advisor or the IFA legal team to ensure you have a valid agreement covering your/UiBs rights.
+If you are a co-inventor at a patent filed through another partner/TTO, please contact your innovation advisor or the FIA legal team to ensure you have a valid agreement covering your/UiBs rights.

 How do I get started?